top of page

 Two kids uncover a secret society and a dangerous plot.
 Witty, clever, and filled with puzzles and humor.
 Has a whimsical and mysteries tone.
 Written for Upper Elementary / Middle Grade readers.

-Heads Up: language 1+ stupid, slightly creepy tone, secret society plot.
+Heads Up: Language: 4 stupid, 1 idiot, 1 darn, 1 shut up, alcohol reference, divorce, slightly creepy tone, secret society plot.

 Girl with binoculars, sneakers in corner, gloved hand reaching for a red purse.
 Text: Sammy Keyes and the Hotel Thief by Wendelin Van Draanen.
 Orange background.